 LSAT® Logical Reasoning Practice Questions

-Try out these Logical Reasoning sample questions and then download the answers and explanations.
+Try out these Logical Reasoning sample questions and then click to see the answers.

 If all beaches were publicly owned, we would have to rely on government funds to maintain them.
 It is true that more people would have access to the ocean and beaches, but at what cost?
 If the beaches are not cared for adequately, soon there will be nothing left worth having access to.
 We should consider carefully before nationalizing more coastal property.